wooyoyohehe/Python-Installation/README.md

+## How to inatall Python on your computer

+### Get started with Python Programming for Windows Users

+* Download the lastest release from [Here](https://www.python.org/downloads/)

+* second

+### Get started with Python Programming for Mac Users

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/wooyoyohehe/wooyoyohehe.gothub.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.